cncf/foundation/online-programs-guidelines.md

 Formerly known as the CNCF webinar program, CNCF online programs are offered to the community to provide education about open source cloud native technologies.
 Online programs include on-demand, livestream, and live webinars that are offered by members, CNCF incubating and graduated projects, and CNCF Ambassadors.

 Please note: We are unable to share leads due to the Linux Foundation privacy policy.
+Additionally, when booking dates for your online programs we cannot publish events concurrent weeks in a row.
+Please allow for at least two weeks in between bookings to ensure the maximum benefit is achieved for each of your events.

 ## Publishing schedule ##